DjSelorm/My-Python-Data-Analysis-Portfolio/README.md

 # python_freeCode_camp_
  This repository showcases my proficiency in Python through a collection of final-challenge projects from freeCodeCamp.
-Spanning scientific computing, data analysis, machine learning fundamentals, web scraping, and automation, each folder represents hands-on work from over 300 hours of coursework and real-world problem solving.
+Spanning scientific computing, data analysis, machine learning fundamentals, and automation, each folder represents hands-on work from over 300 hours of coursework and real-world problem solving.

 What You’ll Find
 - Scientific Computing files leveraging NumPy, SciPy,atplotlib, seaborn, pandas etc